Fats, Oils, & Fuels Webinar 3/2/21: Customer Q&A

 In accordance with IOSCO principle 2.2e MDS are encouraged to submit data on all concluded transactions.
 The Jacobsen actively seeks to obtain the majority of trade data from the individuals directly involved in the transactions, but will also accept trade data from sales, procurement or marketing managers.

 The Jacobsen maintains records of contact made to and received by market data submitters.

 The resulting information is recorded and stored in the Jacobsen database.
-Information records can be, but are not limited to, copies of emails, written trade accounts and relevant information, recorded phone conversations, ICE chat transcripts and copies of text messages.
+Information records can be, but are not limited to, copies of emails, written trade accounts and relevant information, ICE chat transcripts and copies of text messages.
 These records are kept for five years.

 The Jacobsen also maintains a weekly contact sheet that is stored with the trade report records for five years.

 Below is an example of a trade contact sheet for one day:

 To mitigate any potential negative impacts of limited reports or overreliance on a few, select contributors The Jacobsen PRA staff are trained and expected to survey the market as a whole, regardless of the submitters potential market share.

 The Jacobsen reserves the right to exclude reported data that it deems to fall outside of the current market reality.
 Reported data is processed through a set of controls in order to determine if data is representative of an economic reality in a given market.

 PRA staff are required to submit the trade exclusion through a peer review process.
 If a price is not included in the daily reporting, the submitters will be notified, and the trade will be added to an exclusions log.

 Excluded transactions that have been reported and the rationale behind the exclusion of the activity from the price guide will be published in the commentary of the respective bulletin.